LeipeLeon/bwh-ical/README.md

 # iCal feeds from various venues in Deventer

-> [!NOTE]
-> Why is the repo private?
-> : In a public repository, scheduled workflows are automatically disabled when no repository activity has occurred in 60 days.
-For information on re-enabling a disabled workflow, see Disabling and enabling a workflow.
-If you want acces, [drop me a line!](email:leon@wendbaar.nl) *See: run on a [schedule](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows#schedule)*

 ## Why does this exist?

 Merely to scratch my own itch: I just want to have ical feeds from my favorite venues on my phone/desktop/etc w/o checking social media.
 (And maybe it's **FOMO**? :P)